miftawidaya/todos-server/README.md

 ## 💡 Why This Project?

+A **production-ready Todo List API** designed specifically for learning modern frontend development.
 Most learning APIs are either too simple (just mock data) or too complex (full production systems).
 This one hits the sweet spot: **real backend functionality** with **beginner-friendly documentation**.

-Perfect for building your portfolio or learning React Query, SWR, or any modern state management library.
+Perfect for building your portfolio or practicing with React Query, SWR, Zustand, or any modern state management library.

 - ✅ Interactive API docs (Swagger UI)
-- ✅ Real authentication and authorization patterns
+- ✅ Real JWT authentication and authorization
 - ✅ Both traditional and infinite scroll pagination
 - ✅ Comprehensive error handling examples
 - ✅ Unit tested with 90%+ coverage